 Even after the 19th Amendment passed, promising that the right to vote would “not be denied or abridged by the United States or by any State on account of sex,” women of color continued to be barred from casting ballots in many states with tactics like poll taxes and literacy tests.
 Suffrage battles continued for decades—often against a backdrop of intimidation and violence.
 Yet mid-century activists, like Fannie Lou Hamer, fought on, knowing the vote was a crucial tool for changing oppressive laws and dismantling entrenched racism.
 Here are five Black suffragists whose resourcefulness and persistence became instrumental in passing the 19th Amendment.

-READ MORE: Women Who Fought for the Right to Vote
+READ MORE: Why the 19th Amendment Did Not Guarantee All Women the Right to Vote

 Frances Ellen Watkins Harper (1825–1911)